ProsperH/Pizza_Sales_Report/README.md

 4. Quarterly, Monthly, and Daily Sales

 Used a line chart to visualize quarterly, monthly, and daily sales by total order and revenue.
 Total Order as Y-axis, and Revenue as Secondary Y-axis.
-The Day Name tile (a single visual is referred to as a tile) was showing as number of day "1,2,3..." instead of day of week "mon, tues, wed,..." on the X-axis. so I went to power query, Orders table -->Date column -->Add Column tab -->Date, day, name of day.
+The Day of Week tile (a single visual is referred to as a tile) was showing as number of day "1,2,3..." instead of day of week "mon, tues, wed,..." on the X-axis.
+So I went to power query, Orders table -->Date column -->Add Column tab -->Date, day, name of day.
 Voila!
 Close and Apply.
 To sort the day of week chronologically, I went to power query again and created a conditional column called Day Sort.
 The column had Sunday as 1, Monday as 2, etc. Close and apply.
 On PBI desktop, I clicked on the Day Name column (day of week) -->Column Tools tab --> Sort by column, sort by Day Sort.
 In the tile, Sort axis -->Day Name.
 That's how to arrange an axis the way you want.